richardhenry/bbq/README.md

 # bbq - get cookin'

-`bbq` is a small CLI/TUI for managing git worktrees.
-It keeps bare repositories and worktrees under a single root and provides quick commands to clone, list, open, and remove worktrees.
-It‘s written in Rust.
+`bbq` is a small CLI/TUI that makes working with git worktrees a breeze.

 ![bbq screenshot](./screenshot.png)